gordon1245/html-group-EA/README.md

 Late submission will receive ZERO marks

-Also, each student must observe and follow the additional requirements of this EA as shown below :
+Also, each student must observe and follow the additional requirements of this EA as shown below :<br />
 a.
 Your website will be installed at the teacher's computer and only the Chrome web browser will be used for testing.
-You may choose to run your website using the Live Preview function of the Brackets editor.
+You may choose to run your website using the Live Preview function of the Brackets editor.<br />
 b.
 Set the filename of the "start page" to index.html.
-Organize the files into different folders (usually by file type or purpose).
+Organize the files into different folders (usually by file type or purpose).<br />
 c.
 All filenames must be meaningful (avoid to use Chinese filename), pay attention to long and meaningless image filenames.
-Similarly, all function names, variable names, class names, id names etc. should also be meaningful.
+Similarly, all function names, variable names, class names, id names etc. should also be meaningful.<br />
 d.
 Code indentation must be done for all program code.
-(Use Beautify extension)
+(Use Beautify extension)<br />
 e.
 Add sufficient understandable comments in your (HTML, CSS and Javascript) code to explain the purpose of each logical block of code.
-Here are some examples of bad/useless comments :
+Here are some examples of bad/useless comments :<br />

 width : 100%;   /* set the width to 100% */
 // It will perform 10 times